 Your reconsideration request will be reviewed by a second attorney in the Attorney General's office and a decision will be mailed out to you.
 If you are not satisfied with the result, this is the point where it is especially important to talk to an attorney if you can.
 You may submit a "Notice of Appeal from the Attorney General's Final Decision" form with the Court of Claims of Ohio.
 This form must be received by the Court of Claims of Ohio within 30 days of the final decision date.
-The form can be found on the website for the Court of Claims of Ohio, www.cco.state. oh.us, under "Victim Cases Forms."
-Your application and supporting documents will be reviewed by a panel of commissioners.
-Their decision will be mailed to you.
-If you are not in agreement with their response you can fill out a "Notice of Judicial Appeal from Decision of a Panel of Commissioners" found on the same website and file it with the Court of Claims of Ohio within 30 days.
-At this point your application will be reviewed by a judge.
-The judge's decision is final.
+The form can be found on the website for the Court of Claims of Ohio, at www.ohiocourtofclaims.gov/crime-victims-compensation/ under "Forms."
+Your application and supporting evidence will be reviewed by the Court of Claims at a hearing within 90 days.
+The Court will issue a written decision within 60 days after the hearing.
+The decision is final and not subject to further review.